 At this time of the year, organisations of all sizes are gearing up for Christmas party festivities.
-Office Christmas parties can be a fantastic morale boost for employees, but employers need to be aware of potential risks, such as alcohol fuelled fights, discrimination and absenteeism.
+Office Christmas parties can be a fantastic morale boost for employees, but employers need to be aware of potential risks, such as alcohol fuelled fights, inappropriate social media posts, discrimination and absenteeism.

 Employers have responsibility for their staff members at any work-related Christmas function.
 When employee behaviour strays into misconduct, particularly where alcohol is involved, they are often the result of arguments or frustrations from incidents over the year.

-They can escalate into fighting and far more serious incidents involving other people or property, accusations of sexual harassment and police involvement to name but a few.
+They can escalate into snubs, fall outs, fighting and far more serious incidents involving other people or property, accusations of sexual harassment and police involvement to name but a few.

 Most parties and events are uneventful and enjoyable but when things go wrong, it can be embarrassing, time consuming and costly.
-Employers can be held vicariously liable for an employee’s conduct during a work party as it may be deemed to have taken place within the course of employment.
+Beware, employers can be held vicariously liable for an employee’s conduct during a work party as it may be deemed to have taken place within the course of employment.

 Many employees may also be using social media which can lead to reputational damage and potential data protection breaches if an employee posts a picture of a colleague or makes a discriminatory comment online.
 Social Media policies should make clear what the rules are.

-Making clear expectations beforehand can avoid starting the New Year with grievances, claims and heading for the tribunal courts in 2020.
+Making clear expectations beforehand can avoid starting the New Year with grievances, claims and heading for the tribunal courts in the year ahead.

 How Can Employers Prepare?

-Remind staff that they represent the company and their behaviour on the night can affect the business’ reputation and standing in the community.
+Remind staff that they represent the company and their behaviour on the night can affect the organisation’s reputation and standing in the community.